gohugoio/hugo/content/en/functions/replacere.md

 menu:
   docs:
     parent: functions
-keywords: [regex]
+keywords: [replace regex]
 signature:
   - "replaceRE PATTERN REPLACEMENT INPUT [LIMIT]"
   - "strings.ReplaceRE PATTERN REPLACEMENT INPUT [LIMIT]"
-relatedfuncs: [findRE]
+relatedfuncs: [replace,findRE]
 aliases: []
 ---
 By default, the `replaceRE` function replaces all matches.
-You can limit the number of matches with an optional LIMIT paramater.
+You can limit the number of matches with an optional LIMIT parameter.

 When specifying the regular expression, use a raw [string literal] (backticks) instead of an interpreted string literal (double quotes) to simplify the syntax.
 With an interpreted string literal you must escape backslashes.